cnqiangfu/PL-VINS/README.md

 [3] A robust RGB-D SLAM system with points and lines for low texture indoor environments
 ```

-*If you think aforementioned works is useful for research, please cite them.*
+*If you think aforementioned works are useful for research, please cite them.*

 ## 5. Acknowledgements